alem0lars/fizzy/README.md

 You can provide integration with an existing package system.

+The dependencies are:
+* Ruby
+* Thor
-What it needs is just Ruby and Thor installed; then you can drop [fizzy](./fizzy) everywhere (possibly in the system path) and make it executable.
+then you can drop [fizzy](./fizzy) everywhere (possibly in the system path) and make it executable.

 **Contributions are really welcome!**